kiali/kiali.io/content/en/docs/Installation/deployment-configuration.md

               - infra
 ```

+Similarly, you can also configure pod affinity and pod anti-affinity using the
+`spec.deployment.affinity.pod` and `spec.deployment.affinity.pod_anti`
+attributes.

 Finally, if you want to run Kiali in a node with taints, the following is an
 example to configure tolerations: